mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 65 Roll Astrogation 8+.
 If you succeed, there is no other event.
 If you fail, a misjump takes your ship too close to the gravity well of a gas giant and your ship struggles to free itself.
 Roll Psi + Pilot (Spacecraft) 9+ to successfully break free of the gravitational pull.
 If you fail you, your crew and your ship are lost for 1d3 terms.
 At the end of this period you suddenly reappear in known space and are rescued.
-You recall nothing of your time away but you have developed one Advanced Talent of the Referee’s choosing.
+You recall nothing of your time away but you have developed one Advanced Talent of the Referee's choosing.
 66 You make a significant research breakthrough.
 You are automatically promoted.

 PSION CAREERS PSION CAREERS